sparkletron/righteous_tentacle_colecovision/README.md

   - Atari HQ Schematic : https://wiki.console5.com/wiki/Colecovision : Dan Boris
   - Atari Age : https://forums.atariage.com/topic/285656-new-colecovision-schematics/ : ChildOfCV

-  Did find a few issues with mine vs the ChildOfCV version, though my board is a different revision.
+  Did find a few issues with mine vs the ChildOfCV version, my board is a different revision so they will differ in subtle ways.
-  All mistakes were in the RF Stage on my schematic.
-Special thanks to ChildOfCV, having a source to check against that is as good as his really helped my project.
+  Special thanks to ChildOfCV, his schematic is great.

   The Dan Boris schematic is ok, has a few mistakes that I can't recall at the moment.
-Though the ChildOfCV is the superior rendition.
+Mentioning it since I did look at it, but due to its issues I didn't use it.

 ## REQUIREMENTS
   - KiCAD v6.X